 Pedestrians are at a disadvantage when crossing roads, even when using a well-marked crosswalk with a crosswalk signal.
 Walking without paying full attention to what is going on around them, and cars making turns mean pedestrians need to be fully alert and aware when crossing a street that has heavy traffic.
 Some crosswalks in Clearwater and Tampa have put in place the use of reflective flags for a pedestrian to use when crossing the street.
 The pedestrian picks up a flag at the corner and holds it up as they walk across the road, which helps increase their visibility to vehicles.
 This is to improve safety in crosswalks where there is no crossing signal.

 Pedestrians are responsible for their own safety, which means being vigilant, aware and alert as they cross roads and highways.
 They will always come out on the losing end of an encounter with a car, even when it’s not their fault, so that means staying off phones and monitoring what traffic is doing.
-If you have been injured as a pedestrian and feel that the driver was negligent or careless, call our pedestrian accident lawyers today to discuss your case.
+If you have been injured as a pedestrian and feel that the driver was negligent or careless, call a Tarpon springs pedestrian accident attorney today to discuss your case.